ryrob30/mobile-services.en/help/ios/marketing-cloud/t-mob-mc-device-coop-ios-.md

    For more information, see [Experience Cloud ID](/help/ios/marketing-cloud/mcvid.md).
 1. Pass authenticated identities such as CRM IDs or hashed emails using one of the sync methods contained here.

-   For more information, see [Experience Cloud ID Service Methods](/help/ios/marketing-cloud/mc-methods.md).
+   For more information, see [Adobe Experience Platform Identity Service Methods](/help/ios/marketing-cloud/mc-methods.md).

 ## `coopUnsafe` flag